auraphp/Aura.Auth/README.md

 - it starts a new session if one has not already been started, or resumes a previous session if one exists

-- it regenerates the session ID.
+- it regenerates the session ID

-> N.b.: Please see the [session management](#session-management) section for more about session management.

 The specified user name and user data will be stored in a `$_SESSION` segment, along with an authentication status of `Status::VALID`.